-There is more to see and do in Rio de Janeiro than going up Corcovado and Sugar Loaf and waiting of the beach for carnival.
-What follows is a list of some suggestions you might like to visit while in Rio, followed by a list of the city’s main museums and galleries.
+There is more to see and do in Rio de Janeiro than going up Corcovado and Sugar Loaf or waiting on the beach for carnival.
+What follows is a list of some suggestions you might like to visit and consider while in Rio, followed by a list of the city’s main museums and galleries.

 - Botanical Gardens

 - Helicopter tour

 - Historic Rio

 - Jewelry tour

 - Jockey Club

 - Tijuca Forest